awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    [✔]  created 1 nodegroup(s) in cluster "<my-cluster>"
    ```

-1. \(Optional\) Deploy a [sample application](sample-deployment.md) to test your cluster and Linux nodes\.

-1. \(Optiona\) If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
+1. \(Optional\) If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
 For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md) and [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.<a name="launch-al-nodes-console"></a>

 **To launch self\-managed Linux nodes using the AWS Management Console**